robertozanchi/map-data-wrangling/README.md

 This is project 3 of Udacity's Data Analyst Nanodegree.

-##Openstreetmap Data for a Small Area in Central London
+##Openstreetmap Data for Central London

 I started with london.osm, a 67.7 MB XML file containing [Openstreetmap](https://www.openstreetmap.org) data for a custom area in central London, obtained with [Overpass API](http://overpass-api.de/query_form.html).
 I chose to wrangle street name, postal code and phone number data using Python and MongoBD.